FREE GROCERY GUIDE

 That metabolic boost is something many of us with underactive thyroids are looking for: more energy, better digestion, and regular bowel movements.
 There are several reasons ginger can help keep our metabolic engines humming.
 Let’s look at the ways it supports digestion throughout the digestive tract.

 In his book, The Hashimoto’s Healing Diet, Marc Ryan explains that ginger can be specifically helpful to those with Hashimoto’s, who commonly struggle with low stomach acid.
-Low stomach acid can make it hard to absorb and assimilate vitamins and minerals from our food, and can also affect bile flow.
+Low stomach acid can make it hard to absorb and assimilate vitamins and minerals from our food and can also affect bile flow.

 As the food moves past the stomach, ginger continues to “make waves” further down the digestive tract.

-According to registered dietitian Caitlin Beale, “Ginger is good for constipation because it is a pro-kinetic, meaning it improves gastric motility.”
+According to registered dietitian Caitlin Beale, “Ginger is good for constipation because it is pro-kinetic, meaning it improves gastric motility.”
 In other words, it helps the food move through your digestive tract faster.

 To clarify, you are hypothyroid if:

-• You are taking supplemental thyroid hormone (i.e. Levothyroxine, Nature-throid, Armour, Synthroid, etc.).
+• You are taking supplemental thyroid hormone (i.e., Levothyroxine, Nature-throid, Armour, Synthroid, etc.).

 • You’ve been diagnosed with hypothyroidism or autoimmune hypothyroidism (Hashimoto’s).